 Overview of the Service System for Children Who Are Blind or Have Low Vision

-Services for children who are blind or have low vision span a broad spectrum, offered by various agencies and organizations at community, state, and national levels.
-However, it’s important to note that these services and the agencies providing them can differ significantly from one state to another, particularly regarding services for infants and toddlers.
+Services for children who are blind or have low vision encompass a wide range of support provided by various agencies and organizations at the community, state, and national levels.
+It’s important to recognize that these services can vary significantly from one state to another, especially concerning support for infants and toddlers.

 Early Intervention Services

-Central to these services is the Program for Infants and Toddlers with Disabilities (Part C of the Individualized with Disabilities Education Act).
-This federal grant program aids states in providing specialized education services for children under three.
-State early intervention agencies, often part of state departments of education, health, human services, or rehabilitation, play a pivotal role.
-They typically offer referrals to local programs, schools, and agencies specializing in blindness or low vision, including national or local organizations and special schools for blind students.
+At the heart of early support is the Program for Infants and Toddlers with Disabilities (Part C of the Individuals with Disabilities Education Act – IDEA).
+This federal grant program assists states in delivering specialized education services to children under three years old.
+State early intervention agencies, typically part of departments of education, health, human services, or rehabilitation, play a crucial role by:

 Educational Services

 The law also requires the development of an Individualized Education Program (IEP) for each student, involving a team of educators, specialists, family members, and sometimes the student.
-This team assesses the student’s abilities and needs, sets educational goals, and specifies necessary services and aids, such as braille materials or low vision devices.
+The IEP team assesses the student’s abilities and needs, sets educational goals, and specifies necessary services and aids, accommodations, and modifications to support access to the child’s education.

 Transition Services